gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/RPC.md

 2. Add a stock.
 3. StockWatcher adds the stock to the table; the Price and Change fields contain data and there are no errors.

-       *  Atlhough StockWatcher doesn't look any different on the surface, underneath it is now retrieving its stock price updates from the server-side StockPriceService servlet on the embedded servlet container instead of generating them on the client-side.
+       *  Although StockWatcher doesn't look any different on the surface, underneath it is now retrieving its stock price updates from the server-side StockPriceService servlet on the embedded servlet container instead of generating them on the client-side.

 At this point, the basic RPC mechanism is working.
 However, there is one TODO left.
 You need to code the error handling in case the callback fails.